Peoples and Cultures of EthiopiaWritten by Super User

-The strong religious setting, celebrations, and festivals play an important part in every ones daily life.
+The strong religious setting, celebrations, and festivals play an important part in everyone's daily life.
 Church ceremonies are a major feature of Ethiopian life.
 The events are impressive and unique.
-The Ethiopian Orthodox Church has its own head, follows its own customs, and is extremely proud of its fourth century origins.
+The Ethiopian Orthodox Church has its own head, follows its own customs, and is extremely proud of its 4th-century origins.

-Truly a land of discovery Ethiopia is brilliant and beautiful, secretive mysterious and extraordinary.
-Above all, it is a country of great antiquities, cultures, and traditions stretching back to 3000 years.
+Truly a land of discovery, Ethiopia is mysterious, seductive, and extraordinary.
+Above all, it is a country of great antiquities, cultures, and traditions stretching back 3000 years.
 The country has thus been called a cultural mosaic, due to its 80 different languages and dialects and as many, if not more, cultural varieties.

 The Afar, most of whom occupy one of the most inhospitable desert or semi-desert areas in the world, have long been regarded as a fierce and warlike people.
-They are certainly proud and individualistic, and somehow manage to eke a living out of the challenging wilderness in which many of them live.
+They are certainly proud and individualistic, and somehow manage to eke out a living from the challenging wilderness in which many of them live.
 The majority of the Afar are semi-nomadic pastoralists, but a minority have settled, notably those in the Aussa oasis.
-Almost all are Muslims, and are organized into confederacies, tribes, and clans.
-The nomads live in small, isolated groups with the camel as their beast of burden, and keep sheep, goats, and cattle.
+Almost all are Muslims and are organized into confederacies, tribes, and clans.
+The nomads live in small, isolated groups with the camel as their beast of burden and keep sheep, goats, and cattle.

 The Anuak people are found in the Gambella region.
-The indigenous Anuak people are mainly fishermen in this region, and the crops they do grow such as: sorghum does not reach their full potential because of the extremely basic methods employed.
+The indigenous Anuak people are mainly fishermen in this region, and the crops they grow, for example sorghum, don't reach their full potential because of the extremely basic methods employed.
 There are few large villages, as people prefer instead to group together around a mango grove in the extended family compound of no more than five or six huts.

-The Amhara women wear dresses that are tight bodice and full skirted.
+The Amhara women wear dresses with a tight bodice and full skirt.
 The dresses are bright white with colored embroidery and woven borders.
 The men are resplendent in white jodhpurs and tunics.
-Although originally most of the border designs were based on the varied design of the Ethiopian cross, today you sometimes see more modern motifs — flowers, birds and even airplanes.
+Although originally most of the border designs were based on the varied designs of the Ethiopian cross, today you sometimes see more modern motifs — flowers, birds, and even airplanes.

 The South People

 Join us on a a unique journey to some of the most remote tribes of Ethiopia.
-Our tribal tours and cultural tours are well designed by our experts and lead by our passionate cultural tour expert guides.
+Our tribal tours and cultural tours are well designed by our experts and led by our passionate, expert cultural tour guides.
 Contact us for a custom-made unique cultural holiday in Ethiopia.